bobanetwork/boba_legacy/boba_documentation/Engineering_update_7.md

 The updated [blockexplorer](https://blockexplorer.rinkeby.boba.network/) was launched today on Rinkeby.
 Enjoy.
 Next steps - enable support for mobile; fix dark mode; improve display of contract verification.

-## 7. Gnosis Safe is live on Boba Mainnet
+## 7. Gnosis Safe is live on Mainnet

 [Boba Gnosis Safe](https://safe.boba.network/app/welcome) in on Mainnet.
 Enjoy - this functionality is critical for teams wishing to manage their treasuries on Boba, as well as for large DeFi and NFT projects.
 Next steps - add links to e.g. the gateway to make it easier to find and use.